What is alcoholic liver disease?

 The first thing is that all alcohol consumption has to completely stop.
 This can reverse some of the damage in early-stage alcoholic liver disease.
 You will never be able to drink alcohol again because it will reverse any healing progress.

-For some people who depend on alcohol, professional help will be required.
+For some people who depend on alcohol, professional help from a gastroenterologist will be required.
 Talking therapy such as cognitive behavioural therapy (CBT) can be used in conjunction with medications used to treat symptoms of withdrawal.
 For those who are seriously addicted to alcohol, they may find a rehabilitation program most useful.

 Other treatment may include taking certain medications, such as corticosteroids whilst in hospital as well as making lifestyle changes like quitting smoking.